-The University of Mary (UM) is part of a second generation in the renewal of Catholic higher education.
-The 53-year-old University has been taking exciting steps to reinforce its academics, student life, and Catholic identity, following the example of Newman Guide
+The University of Mary (U-Mary) is part of a second generation in the renewal of Catholic higher education.
+The 56-year-old University has been taking exciting steps to reinforce its academics, student life, and Catholic identity, following the example of Newman Guide

 But seriously Catholic students will want to take advantage of the new Catholic Studies Program and the residence halls dedicated to fostering spiritual development and discernment.
-Exemplary students can also participate in UM’s unique program to develop “servant leaders of moral courage” in their chosen fields.
+Exemplary students can also participate in U-Mary’s unique program to develop “servant leaders of moral courage” in their chosen fields.

-“Catholic identity in education is the motivating passion of my life,” Fr.
+“Catholic identity in education is the motivating passion of my life,” Msgr.
 Shea said before assuming the presidency.
 “I am committed to the deepening and the invigoration of the Catholic identity of the University of Mary.”

-That he seems to be accomplishing much faster than anyone could have anticipated.
-And while students from out of state may require some time getting used to North Dakota winters, UM is an attractive choice for students looking for a career-oriented university that is in good Catholic hands, and all at a quite affordable price.
-Tuition for 2012-13 is just $13,600, not including options for financial aid.
+While students from out of state may require some time getting used to North Dakota winters, U-Mary is an attractive choice for students looking for a career-oriented university that is in good Catholic hands, and all at a quite affordable price.
+Tuition, room and board for 2015-16 is just $21,578, not including options for financial aid.